 Zoning Your Air Conditioning Helps

 In the past, your climate control was just on or off, generally for the entire house, which wasn’t very efficient.
 You couldn’t control air volumes for different sizes of room, nor could you shut off unused rooms.
 With different family members coming and going during the day or congregating in rooms together, these older systems meant that you’d be running the air conditioning in rooms not in use.

-You wouldn't have just one light switch for the entire house.
-At AirTouch, we believe air conditioning shouldn't be any different.
+You wouldn’t have just one light switch for the entire house.
+We believe that your air conditioning shouldn’t be any different.